fieldtrip/website/example/checkconfig.md

 	  cfg.dftinvert

 Thus, it specifies which options were set by you and whether they were used.
 As you can see, the cfg.unused indeed ends up as "set by you, not used".
 Furthermore, the report shows the options that were added by the **[ft_preprocessing](/reference/ft_preprocessing)** function, and whether they were actually used for your analysis.
 There is quite a list of unused defaults.
 When we now look at the output cfg we see that it is nicely cleaned.
-Compare this with a call to **[ft_preprocessing](/reference/ft_preprocessing)** without using configtrackin
+Compare this with a call to **[ft_preprocessing](/reference/ft_preprocessing)** without using trackconfig:

 	cfg.trackconfig = 'off';